 config/prod.secret.exs.
 It will also create a

-config/setup_db.psql, which you need to run as PostgreSQL superuser (i.e.
+config/setup_db.psql, which you should run as the PostgreSQL superuser (i.e.,

 /api/v1/instance.
 If it shows your uri, name and email correctly, you are configured correctly.
 If it shows something like

 localhost:4000, your configuration is probably wrong, unless you are running a local development setup.

 installation/pleroma.nginx.
 If you need TLS/SSL certificates for HTTPS, you can look get some for free with letsencrypt: https://letsencrypt.org/.
 The simplest way to obtain and install a certificate is to use Certbot.
 Depending on your specific setup, certbot may be able to get a certificate and configure your web server automatically.

 Pleroma comes with two frontends.
 The first one, Pleroma FE, can be reached by normally visiting the site.
 The other one, based on the Mastodon project, can be found by visiting the /web path of your site.

 Example .service file can be found in